dattasai93/salesforce-github/.github/pull_request_template.md

 - [ ] Any dependent changes have been merged and published in downstream modules
 ### Update the Test Class to run
-Add the test classes comma separated or remove the line if you do not want the test to be run APEX TEST CLASS TO RUN [RUN:OpportunityTriggerHandlerTest,LeadTriggerHandlerTest, ContractTriggerHandlerTest]
+Add the test classes comma separated or remove the line if you do not want the test to be run APEX TEST CLASS TO RUN [RUN:OpportunityTriggerHandlerTest LeadTriggerHandlerTest  ContractTriggerHandlerTest]